 North American 500

-- Bill Whitnack's page on a version of 500 played in Canada, using 45 cards.
+- Archive copy of Bill Whitnack's page on a version of 500 played in Canada, using 45 cards.

 - Here is an archive copy of Dave Barker's former page of Rules for Five Hundred.

 Special K Software has software to play the card game of 500.
 This software is available at www.specialksoftware.com.

 The British site Card Game Heaven has a 500 page devoted to the nowadays rarely played 3-player game.